ckeditor/ckeditor5/packages/ckeditor5-markdown-gfm/docs/features/paste-from-markdown.md

 ## Known issues

-* list issues
+While the Paste from Markdown feature is already stable enough to use it, please remember it still needs some more testing.
+We are now mostly concentrating on testing it in connection with other tools and plugins.
+If you have any observations, suggestions or other piece of information you want to share with us, feel free to put them in [this GitHub issue](https://github.com/ckeditor/ckeditor5/issues/2321).

 ## Related features

 CKEditor&nbsp;5 supports a wider range of paste features, including:
-* {@link features/autoformat Autoformatting} &ndash; Format your content on the go with Markdown-like shortcodes
 * {@link features/paste-from-office Paste from Office} &ndash; Paste content from Microsoft Word and maintain the original structure and formatting.
 * {@link features/paste-from-google-docs Paste from Google Docs} &ndash; Paste content from Google Docs, maintaining the original formatting and structure.
 * {@link features/paste-plain-text Paste plain text} &ndash; Paste text without formatting that will inherit the style of the content it was pasted into.
-* {@link features/import-word Import from Word} &ndash; Convert Word files directly into HTML content.
+* {@link features/autoformat Autoformatting} &ndash; Format your content on the go with Markdown-like shortcodes.

 ## Contribute

-The source code of the feature is available on GitHub at [https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-clipboard](https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-clipboard).
+The source code of the feature is available on GitHub at [https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-markdown-gfm](https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-markdown-gfm)